kayne10/Capstone1-FIFA-data/README.md

 After data manipulation, I transformed the columns to look like this.
 <img src="images/ManipulatedData.png" />

-These stats would make a good representation for my features of a Linear Regression model.
+These results would make a good representation for my features of a Linear Regression model.
 I splitted the data in 2 sets where one represents years 2006 and 2010 and the other represents only 2014.

 Some of these features had strong linear relationships with number of wins.
 Here are a couple examples in years 2006 and 2010.